ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Its first argument is an optional string that is matched against the iregexp contained in the string that is the second argument.
-The result is `true` if the string matches the iregexp and `false` otherwise.
+The result is logical "true" if the string matches the iregexp and "false" otherwise.

-The result is `Nothing` if the first argument is not a string or the second argument is not a string conforming to {{-iregexp}}.

 ### `search` Function Extension {#search}